Nuclear Threat Initiative

-The Nuclear Threat Initiative, generally referred to as NTI, is a non-profit organization located in Washington, D.C.
-The American foreign policy think tank was founded in 2001 by former U.S. Senator Sam Nunn and describes itself as a "nonprofit, nonpartisan global security organization focused on reducing nuclear and biological threats imperiling humanity."
+The Nuclear Threat Initiative, generally referred to as NTI, is an American non-profit organization located in Washington, D.C.
+NTI was founded in 2001 by former U.S. Senator Sam Nunn and philanthropist Ted Turner and describes itself as a "a nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity."

-NTI has four policy programs: the Global Nuclear Policy Program, Nuclear Materials Security, Scientific and Technical Affairs, and Global Biological Policy and Programs (stylized as NTI | bio).
+NTI has four policy programs: the Global Nuclear Policy Program, Nuclear Materials Security, Emerging Tech, and Global Biological Policy and Programs (stylized as NTI | bio).

 Mission

-NTI's self-described mission is "to transform global security by driving systemic solutions to nuclear and biological threats imperiling humanity."
+The Nuclear Threat Initiative is a nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity.

 History

 NTI was founded in 2001 by former U.S. Senator Sam Nunn and philanthropist Ted Turner.
 The launch event was held at the National Press Club on January 8, 2001.
-An event celebrating NTI’s 20th anniversary was held on April 12, 2022, with a one-year delay due to the COVID-19 pandemic.
+An event celebrating NTI's 20th anniversary was held on April 12, 2022, with a one-year delay due to the COVID-19 pandemic.

 Work

-Low-Enriched Uranium Bank
+Low-enriched uranium bank

 NTI supported the development of an international low-enriched uranium bank to help prevent the proliferation of nuclear technology.
 NTI advisor Warren Buffett provided $50 million to jump-start the reserve, which is owned and managed by the International Atomic Energy Agency and located in Kazakhstan.
 The bank became fully operational in October 2019 after receiving its first shipment of uranium.

-Highly Enriched Uranium Elimination
+Highly enriched uranium elimination

 Serbia

-In 2002, NTI helped remove 100 pounds of highly-enriched uranium from a nuclear reactor in modern-day Serbia.
+In 2002, NTI provided much of the financial support for a joint US-Russian mission to remove 100 pounds of highly enriched uranium from the Vinča Nuclear Institute in Serbia, to be flown to Russia.

 Kazakhstan

-NTI provided technical and financial support to help convert 2,900 kilograms of highly-enriched uranium to low-enriched uranium in Kazakhstan in 2005.
+NTI provided technical and financial support to help convert 2,900 kilograms of highly enriched uranium to low-enriched uranium in Kazakhstan in 2005.
 The organization committed $1.3 million for reactor safety systems.